One small step for a man, one giant leap for homebuilding, Part 3

 The Playboy caught the eye of many homebuilders of the 1950 and 60s.
 If truth be told, it was one of the most important homebuilt aircraft of its time.
 While Stits sold thousands of sets of plans, the aircraft was also available as a kit or a ready to fly aircraft.
 Approximately 1,000 Playboys were apparently completed over the years.
 Fifteen or so were still flying in North America in 2017, including three in Canada.
 The very first Playboy now belongs to the EAA Aviation Museum in Oshkosh, Wisconsin, one of the great aviation museums of North America.

-Between 1955 and 1965, Stits designed and completed four other single- and two-seat aircraft, the Flut-R-Bug, Skycoupe, Skeeto and Playmate.
+Between 1955 and 1965, Stits designed and completed 4 other 1 and 2 seat aircraft, the Flut-R-Bug, Skycoupe, Skeeto and Playmate.
 This design work and the sale by mail of thousands of sets of plans occupied much of his time but neither of them proved lucrative.
 During the first half of the 1960s, Stits developed a non-flammable paint and a synthetic coating for aircraft.
 This Poly-Fiber system, as it is known in 2017, was so successful that Stits had to give up aircraft design.
 He removed all his plans form the market around 1969.
 Very active in the homebuilding community for decades, Raymond M. Stits died on 8 June 2015, at the age of 94.